smflem/smflem.github.io/_posts/2021-08-23-cluster-reading-eoh.md

 [**Dignity**](https://www.amazon.ca/Dignity-Seeking-Respect-Back-America/dp/0525534733/) <br>
 _Chris Arnade_ <br>
 Mainstream American society judges / values: economic success, education / credentials.
 Marginalized (culturally excluded) people broadly fail to conform / perform these values, because the signalling measures are hierarchal, constrained (gated), and often favor incumbents.
 End up building alternative values / communities around: place, faith, race, drug use.
 These are less hierarchal and more inclusive, and viewed as 'backwards' to the extent they contradict mainstream economic / credentialed values.
-Still, these people are people and demand / deserve dignity and respect qua humans.
+Still, these people are people and demand / deserve dignity and respect as people.

 [**The Complacent Class**](https://www.amazon.ca/Complacent-Class-Self-Defeating-Quest-American/dp/1250108691/) <br>
 _Tyler Cowen_ <br>
 In our success, we have sought comfort and stability, but this very stability has resulted in a decreasingly dynamic / increasingly balkanized society that is merely holding off discontinuous change (akin to tension building in an earthquake fault line); we have achieved only stasis, not stability.
-Contra Fukuyama and directional history, Cowen asserts that this stability > stasis > discontinuous change implies a more cyclical historical mechanisms.
+Contra Fukuyama and directional history, Cowen asserts that this stability > stasis > discontinuous change implies more cyclical historical mechanisms.
 That said, Cowen seems to be operating at a lower level of abstraction than Fukuyama, so they can theoretically both be right (so long as an ultimate global shift to Fascism isn't the discontinuous change); Cowen doesn't convincingly outline the mechanisms behind the energy supposedly leading to his discontinuous change, even if it feels likely correct given existing global challenges.

 [**Brave New World**](https://www.amazon.ca/Brave-New-World-Aldous-Huxley/dp/030735654X/) <br>
 _Aldous Huxley_ <br>